StackStorm/st2/docs/sensors.md

 ```
 $cp /path/to/sensor/${sensorfile}.py /opt/stackstorm/sensors/
 ```
-Note: If stanley reactor component is already running on the box, you'll have to hup it to pick up the new sensor.
+Note: If stanley reactor component is already running on the box, you'll have to restart it to pick up the new sensor.

 ### Examples